 The majority of injuries occurring at work are eligible for workers’ compensation, even if you are at fault.
 Heart and vascular diseases, and psychological and psychiatric won’t receive benefits unless they come from another occupational disease.

 If you receive a denial for your claim, ask for a hearing with the State Board of Workers’ Compensation.
 You will have the opportunity to work your case out in mediation prior to your hearing.
 You should consult with a workers’ compensation attorney even if it is for mediation.
 A lawyer will help protect your rights.
 Litigations and mediations deal with complex issues and medical documentation.
 Understand claims for psychiatric, psychological, and heart and vascular diseases will not receive workers’ compensation benefits.
 Being an independent contractor or if the employer indicates you are not an employee means you are ineligible for benefits.

 Consulting a legal professional is an excellent option if you need to file a workers’ compensation claim and need to know if your injury qualifies.
 Let an attorney worry about the specific details of your case while you focus on healing.

 Call Ted A. Greve & Associates Injury Lawyers for Assistance

-If you have questions about your workers’ compensation claim and your benefits, call the workers’ compensation attorneys at Ted.
+If you have questions about your workers’ compensation claim and your benefits, contact the workers compensation attorneys in Augusta GA at Ted.
 A. Greve & Associates Injury Lawyers for assistance.
 They will work to help you understand and get the benefits you deserve.
 Call Ted A. Greve & Associates Injury Lawyers today for a free consultation.